wp-plugins/ccavanue-woocommerce-payment-getway/readme.txt

 == Frequently Asked Questions ==

 Do you have questions or issues with CCAvenue payment gateway? mail us on neelesh.chourasia@yahoo.co.in

+= Docs & Support =
+You can mail me your query on [neelesh.chourasia@yahoo.co.in] and I will get back to your with your answers.

 == Screenshots ==
 1. WooCommerce payment gateway setting page